python/cpython/Doc/library/stdtypes.rst

 support iteration.
 Sequences, described below in more detail, always support the iteration methods.

-One method needs to be defined for container objects to provide iteration support and be considered an :term:`iterable`:
+One method needs to be defined for container objects to provide :term:`iterable`
+support:

 ..
 XXX duplicated in reference/datamodel!